A Career in Fire Services

 Fighting fires and responding to emergencies is complex and at times dangerous.
 For this reason, it’s an occupation that requires organization and teamwork as an essential component for success.
 At every emergency scene there are specific duties that are assigned by a superior officer.
 Leaders and managers must make knowledgeable decisions quickly, while using their acquired experience and understanding of procedure to guide them.
 Emergency workers must follow orders under pressure while utilizing their knowledge to best fulfill their role in the team.

 A trend toward more people living in and around cities has increased the demand for fire and emergency service personnel.
 When areas develop and become more densely populated, emergencies and fires affect more buildings and more people and, therefore, require more resources.
 According to the Bureau of Labor Statistics, employment in this field is expected to grow faster than average and continue through 2018.
 Opportunities will be best for those who have earned advanced degrees and education.

 Here is a sample of careers available with these fire degrees:

-First-Line Supervisors/Managers of Fire Fighting and Prevention Workers – Supervise and coordinate activities of workers engaged in fire fighting and fire prevention and control.
+First-Line Supervisors/Managers of Firefighting and Prevention Workers – Supervise and coordinate activities of workers engaged in firefighting and fire prevention and control.

 Fire Inspectors – Fire investigators determine the causes of fires.
-They collect evidence, interview witnesses, and prepare reports on fires in cases in which the cause may be arson or criminal negligence.
+They collect evidence, interview witnesses and prepare reports on fires in cases in which the cause may be arson or criminal negligence.

-Arson Investigation – Arson Investigators, investigate possible criminal activities as they relate to fire involving explosions, fireworks and other fire/arson-related incidents.
+Arson Investigation – Arson investigators investigate possible criminal activities as they relate to fire involving explosions, fireworks and other fire/arson-related incidents.
 Arson investigators respond to fire scenes and sort through the aftermath to determine the cause and origin of the fire.
-Investigators are authorized to collect evidence and are sworn law enforcement officers with full powers of arrest to charge persons suspected of being involved in arson-related activities.
+Investigators are authorized to collect evidence and are sworn law enforcement officers with full powers of arrest to charge people suspected of being involved in arson-related activities.